NEW MOON - Chodesh - Explained!

 CONSEQUENCES OF THE NEW DEFINITION

-the practice of observing months based upon the lunar cycle.
+to justify the practice of observing months based upon the lunar cycle.

 It also means that at this time it is impossible to know exactly what